-Click new, paste the Client ID of your application and change the state to enabled.
+In here, click new, paste the Client ID of your application and change the State to enabled.
 Please notice that your Business Central user needs SECURITY persmission to change states of Azure AD apps.

-- Add the D365 BUS FULL ACCESS permission to the application cards User Permission Sets.
+- Add the D365 BUS FULL ACCESS permission to the list of User Permission Sets.

 In Dynamicweb, go to Settings > Integration > Endpoint Management and click Add authentication.